This reform hub covers changes anticipated both in the ERA 2025 and in the Government’s wider Plan to Make Work Pay, as explained below.

 Described as phase one of the Plan to Make Work Pay, the ERA 2025 completed its final stages in Parliament on 16 December 2025 and received Royal Assent on 18 December 2025.

 Changes under the ERA 2025 are set to take effect in phases.
-The Government published an early version of a roadmap to implementation back in July 2025 (including a planned programme of consultations).
-This has now been superseded by an updated timeline setting out when measures will take effect.
-The timeline states that it focuses on the changes being introduced in 2026 and that the Government will continue to work towards the timetable set out in the roadmap for measures being introduced throughout 2027.
-It also notes that the timings will continue to be kept under review as the Government consultants and develops the details of policies.
-The Government also published a suite of simple resources on 3 February 2026 (see here).
+The Government published an early version of a roadmap to implementation back in July 2025 (including a planned programme of consultations), which has now been superseded by an updated timeline setting out when measures will take effect.
+This timeline states that it focuses on the changes being introduced in 2026 and that the Government will continue to work towards the timetable set out in the roadmap for measures being introduced throughout 2027.
+It also notes that the timings will continue to be kept under review as the Government consults and develops the details of policies.
+As time is moving on, we have started to see regulations being made to clarify reforms and bring sections into force, in particular for the April 2026 reforms and for regulation making powers for later reforms.

 Other employment reforms beyond the ERA 2025